By Rose Jinks, on behalf of Just Landlords

-If you know that you’ll be looking for new tenants over the summer season, it’s important that you plan ahead so that your property looks as appealing as possible.
+If you know that you’ll be looking for new tenants over the summer season, either as a landlord or a property manager, it’s important that you plan ahead so that your property looks as appealing as possible.
 By sticking to the following advice, your rental will be painted in the best light possible, ensuring a successful property viewing for you as a landlord:

 Let in lots of light

 The last thing potential tenants want to see when viewing a property during summer months is a dark, dreary rental that doesn’t feel like a home.
 While cosy is important in the winter, bright and airy is essential for summer viewings.

 Before each viewing, make sure that all curtains are drawn right back, pull blinds up and remove any obstructions from natural light sources.
 If your viewings go into the evenings, it could also be a good idea to pop some lamps on.

 Not only will more light help to brighten up the home, it will also make the space look larger, which is always a plus.

 During a summer property viewing, your prospective tenant will likely be looking out for how much outdoor space the rental has to offer and whether they’ll be able to enjoy it in the warm weather.